amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 ### The Third & Fourth Pillars: Fast Feedback & Maintainability
 - fast feedback
     - cost of fixing bugs is related to the time it took for them to be noticed
-    - slow running test cases avoid bugs to be noticed, thus allow moving forward in wrong direction
+    - slow running test cases avoid bugs to be noticed which allows moving forward in wrong direction
 - maintainability
     - readability & size of test cases
     - ease of execution
 ### Exploring Well Known Test Automation Concepts
 - protection against regression, fast feedback & resistance to refactoring are mutually exclusive
 - one single test case is capable of only emphasize two out of these three attributes
-- resistance to refactoring is usually either true or false, thus reducing the choices into the other two attributes
+- resistance to refactoring is usually either true or false
+- this will make the trade off only exist between fast feedback & resistance to refactoring
 #### Breaking Down The Test Pyramid
 - advocates for certain ratio of unit, integration & end to end tests
 - test types in the pyramid make choices between fast feedback & protection against regression